 - J. Clarke, BSc (Western Ontario), BA (Ottawa), MA (Queen’s), PhD (York)

 - L. Savory Gordon, BA (Queen’s), MSW (McGill), PhD (Bristol)

 Criteria and Guidelines for Selection of Honorary Degree Recipient

-The Senate Coordinating Committee of the Algoma University Senate solicits recommendations for candidates for an honorary degree.
-The following guidelines apply:
+The Senate Executive Committee of the Algoma University Senate solicits recommendations for candidates for an honorary degree.
+The following guidelines

 - Honorary degrees should not, except in exceptional circumstances, be awarded posthumously;